 We had a great sail crossing the channel between Tahiti and Moorea with 20-25 knots pushing us along making the 20 mile trip in just over 2 hours.
 Upon arriving we found our friends on Capaz, Totem, and Ghost already in the anchorage.
 During afternoon sundowners we made plans to hike to the top of the mountain to a point know as “The Belvedere”.

-We set off early at 7:30AM to beat the heat on the way up.
-The hike was beautiful leading us through the meadowlands that make up the islands interior.
+When the morning came, I was ready in my new shoes and my ankle brace for hiking, and we set off early at 7:30AM to beat the heat on the way up.
+The hike was beautiful leading us through the meadowlands that make up the island’s interior.
 Farms and cultivated land abounded, something we hadn’t seen on other islands we’ve visited.
-Apparently Moorea is the pineapple growing capital of French Polynesia.
+Apparently, Moorea is the pineapple growing capital of French Polynesia.
 We walked through the grass fields taking time to feed the horses and see the ruins along the way.

 Feeling good about our land based exercise we spent some time enjoying the incredible snorkeling in the shallow lagoon over the next few days.
 We’d heard of a spot on the other side of the reef where the local resorts take their guests to interact with sting rays and black tip reef sharks.
 On the way we found another set of marked buoys, which in these parts typically means something to see down below.
 We donned our mask and fins and dove in for a look.
 We were surprised to see underwater stone carvings littering the lagoon floor.
 They were large in size, some being 4 feet wide and 3 feet thick.
 They were obviously placed by the resorts as a tourist attraction but still cool to check out.